Y-jiji/notizbuch/topic-build-tensor-compiler.typ

 Workgroup memory can be utilized when and only when computation is happening locally inside workgroups.
 Therefore, we can just provide some workgroup-local operators and let the compiler to use them.

 Now the problem is how to decompose higher-level operators into a combination of workgroup-local operators.
-For example, everyone knows that a matrix multiplication can be written as a tiled matrix multiplication, but it is always harder and error-prone way.
+For eg, everyone knows that a matrix multiplication can be written as a tiled matrix multiplication, but it is always harder and error-prone way.
 Besides, the compiler needs extra aid to make sure it will not be "intimidiated" from intermediate steps.
 It can be helpful to warp the matrix evaluation order.

 $
     "all-map"(i,k: "all-reduce"(j: A[i,j] dot B[j,k]))